jcervas/teaching/2025-2026/class-cmu-2025-84-309/readme.md

-If you use AI tools in your process, you must **disclose** how you used them in a brief note at the end of your assignment (e.g., “I used ChatGPT to help brainstorm ideas for my outline”.
+If you use AI tools in your process, you must **disclose** how you used them in a brief note at the end of your assignment (e.g., “I used ChatGPT to help brainstorm ideas for my outline.”).

 **Violations:**
 Submitting AI-generated content as your own is considered academic